DrDongSi/Ca-Backbone-Prediction/README.md

 * Output path
 * Threshold file

-Additionally, we can pass an optional flag `-s` followed by a number `n` if we want to skip the first `n` prediction steps.
+An optional flag `-s` followed by a number `n` can be passed as an argument to skip the first `n` prediction steps.
 > Skipping prediction steps is only possible if the results of the skipped steps are already available in the output path

+Another optional flag `-c` can be set if you don't want to re-predict protein maps for which all/part of the results are already available in the output path.
+If set only prediction steps for which the results are not there yet are executed.

 An example command to execute the prediction could therefore be the following.